Nicole Oresme: Posthumous reputation

 Oresme's economic thought remained well regarded centuries after his death.
 In a 1920 Essay on Medieval Economic Teaching, Irish economist George O'Brien summed up the favorable academic consensus over Oresme's Treatise on the origin, nature, law, and alterations of money:

 The merits of this work have excited the unanimous admiration of all who have studied it.
 Roscher says that it contains 'a theory of money, elaborated in the fourteenth century, which remains perfectly correct to-day, under the test of the principles applied in the nineteenth century, and that with a brevity, a precision, a clarity, and a simplicity of language which is a striking proof of the superior genius of its author.'
 According to Brants, 'the treatise of Oresme is one of the first to be devoted ex professo to an economic subject, and it expresses many ideas which are very just, more just than those which held the field for a long period after him, under the name of mercantilism, and more just than those which allowed of the reduction of money as if it were nothing more than a counter of exchange.'
 'Oresme's treatise on money,' says Macleod, 'may be justly said to stand at the head of modern economic literature.
 This treatise laid the foundations of monetary science, which are now accepted by all sound economists.'
 'Oresme's completely secular and naturalistic method of treating one of the most important problems of political economy,' says Espinas, 'is a signal of the approaching end of the Middle Ages and the dawn of the Renaissance.'
 Dr. Cunningham adds his tribute of praise: 'The conceptions of national wealth and national power were ruling ideas in economic matters for several centuries, and Oresme appears to be the earliest of the economic writers by whom they were explicitly adopted as the very basis of his argument....
 A large number of points of economic doctrine in regard to coinage are discussed with much judgment and clearness.'
 Endemann alone is inclined to quarrel with the pre-eminence of Oresme; but on this question, he is in a minority of one.

 Authenticity of the Shroud of Turin

-Oresme like many who were skeptical during the medieval period, considered the Shroud of Turin to be a complete forgery, his thoughts are found in his treatise called "Problemata" (1370-1392).
+Oresme like many who were skeptical of the Shroud of Turin during the medieval period, considered it to be a complete forgery.
+His thoughts on the relic are found in his treatise called "Problemata" (1370-1392).